Elden Ring Review: Max Difficulty, Gameplay, Graphics & Music

 Elden Ring release date: February 25, 2022.

-In this article I will be going over Elden Ring, a game that I finished in both normal and SL1 difficulty back in March 2022.
+In this article I will be going over Elden Ring, a game that I finished in normal and SL1 difficulty back in March 2022.
+I’ve also done a SL1 run only for the DLC that I’ve finished in July 2024.

 No spoilers.
-Only 1 screenshot, without context, showing my SL1 character.
+Only 2 screenshots, without context, showing my SL1 character.

 Elden Ring Difficulties